Andrew McCallum

 Conditional Probability Models for Sequences and other Relational Data

-After having some success using hidden Markov models for information extraction, we found ourselves frustrated by their lack of ability to incorporate many arbitrary, overlapping features of the input sequence, such as capitalization, lexicon memberships, spelling features, and conjunctions of such features in a large window of past and future observations.
+Back in the 1990's, after having some success using hidden Markov models for information extraction, we found ourselves frustrated by their lack of ability to incorporate many arbitrary, overlapping features of the input sequence, such as capitalization, lexicon memberships, spelling features, and conjunctions of such features in a large window of past and future observations.
 The same difficulties with non-independent features exist in many generatively-trained models historically used in NLP.
 We have begun work with conditionally-trained probability models that address these problems.
 Maximum entropy Markov models are locally-normalized conditional sequence models.
 Finite-state Conditional Random Fields (CRFs) are globally-normalized models.
 We have also been working with CRFs for coreference and multi-sequence labeling, analogous to conditionally-trained Dynamic Bayesian Networks (DBNs).
+We now work with even more complex CRFs, that integrate logic and probability, as described above.

 WhizBang Labs